-The master unit is fitted with small control panel which is placed on the front of the loudspeaker cabinet.
-Volume and standby/on is controlled by the pushbuttons and by a infra red remote control.
+The master unit is fitted with small keypad which can be placed in the front of the loudspeaker cabinet.
+Volume and idle/on is controlled by the pushbuttons and by an infra red remote control.
 When 2 AS2.100 modules are used only one control panel is needed, cause the trigger communication between master and slave.